MyanmarAPI/php-endpoint-bootstrap/Readme.md

 	SESSION_DRIVER=memcached
 	QUEUE_DRIVER=database

+Running the following command will set X-API-KEY and X-API-SECRET for api request headers.

+    php artisan api:key

+***Should change value of APP_ENV to production and APP_DEBUG to false for production***

 The value for **APP_KEY** should have 32 words which is combined with character and numeric.

 ##### Config

 You can set key value pair for your application config in config/app.php.
-You shold change the value of **api_key** in it.

 ##### For Using Api Support
 [Api Support documentation](https://github.com/hexcores/api-support)